Kopixx/Project-1/README.md

 Download & Accessed Date: 4 April 2023.

-Question : "What are the main influences on Property Prices in Melbourne?"
+# Question : "What are the main influences on Property Prices in Melbourne?"

+The project was directed to providing both seller and buyers, with an understanding of the key influences on property pricing, an indication of estimate pricing by location, a performance analysis of local real estate agents.